piusnmuhumuza/software-engineering/python/python.md

 * A proper understanding of the automation framework for debugging errors, using different tools proficiently and managing other routine tasks thus managing toll and enhancing your speed and accuracy.
 * A good grasp of Data Algorithms and Structures

 ## python frameworks

+One of the things to learn in Python after the fundamentals are **Python Frameworks** — toolkits developers can use to create software products quickly and efficiently.
+Using frameworks, python developers can focus on implementing application business logic without reinventing many common functions, including data storage, security layers, application routing, and many more.
+The two main types of frameworks are full-stack and micro-frameworks([reference](https://www.knowledgehut.com/blog/programming/how-to-become-a-python-developer)).

+A link to a good Python roadmap;- [Step by step guide to becoming a Python developer](https://roadmap.sh/python).

 ## Python Libraries

 ## Developing with Django

+## Conclusion

+This course has been designed and developed by the OpenEDG Python Institute in partnership with the Cisco Networking Academy for anyone and everyone who wants to learn Python and modern programming techniques.

+## Learning Resources